 Reducing Friction is an ongoing strategic priority, and the following are things to know.

-In eCommerce, Friction is anything that will disrupt the customer’s flow, discouraging or distracting them from making a purchase.
-Consumers have extremely low attention spans and patience these days, and a competitor is always waiting to take their business.
-A modern consumer shopping online can find nearly any reason to leave your site if they don’t like the buying experience.
+In eCommerce, Friction is anything that will disrupt the customer’s flow, discouraging or distracting them from purchasing.
+Consumers have extremely low attention spans and patience, and competitors are always waiting to take their business.
+A modern online consumer can find nearly any reason to leave your site if they don’t like the buying experience.

 Reducing Friction and having a good purchase experience is often the difference between an online retailer being a success or a failure.